JinashG/Sunshine-Tracker/README.md

 ## Usage
 - Open the mobile app to view the current sunlight data on the Home Screen.
-- Navigate to the Compare Screen to analyze sunlight duration across different time frames.
-- Access the History Screen to view past sunlight data.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any enhancements or bug fixes.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.